pascalopitz/unoffical-sonos-controller-for-linux/README.md

 #Sonos Controller for Chrome

 Tinkering with chrome apps and sonos.
-The project is written in ES6 and utilizes react and react-cursor to manage the UI
+The project is written in ES6 and utilizes react and flux to manage the UI

 ##State of Affairs